SWIFTSIM/SOAP/README.md

 ## Running SOAP

+The command `./tests/run_small_volume.sh` will download a small example simulation and run the halo membership and halo properties scripts on it.

 ### Computing halo membership for particles in the snapshot

 The first step is to extract the subhalo index for all particles in a